Seattle Center Armory

 Building in Seattle, Washington, U.S.

-The Seattle Center Armory is a building in Seattle Center, in the U.S. state of Washington.
+The Seattle Center Armory is a building in the Seattle Center in Washington.

-The building has housed the Center House Theater, The Center High School, and the Seattle Children's Museum.
+The building has housed the Center House Theater, the Center High School, and the Seattle Children's Museum.

 History

-The Washington National Guard built the Seattle Field Artillery Armory in 1939, to be used by the 146th Field Artillery, the 66th Field Artillery Brigade, and the Washington Headquarters of the 41st Division of the National Guard.
+The Washington National Guard built the Seattle Field Artillery Armory in 1939 to be used by the 146th Field Artillery, the 66th Field Artillery Brigade, and as the Washington headquarters of the 41st Division of the National Guard.

-The building became known as the Food Circus, and later Seattle Center House.
+The building became known as the Food Circus and later Seattle Center House.
 It was remodeled in 2012.

 The building houses a food court which has included restaurants such as Bean Sprouts Cafe and Cooking School, Bigfoot BBQ, Cool Guys Fry Bar, Eltana, MOD Pizza, Skillet, and Subway.